 But as this special annual report will make clear, there's nothing “typical” about the people who devote their careers to the supply chain in all its incarnations, from manufacturing to distribution to transportation, and all points in between.

-Although the MH&L 2013 Salary Survey offers plenty of statistics, data can only paint a partial portrait.
-This exclusive report goes further, revealing the joys, the frustrations and the inner thoughts of material handling and logistics managers throughout the country.
+Although the MH&L 2017 Salary Survey offers plenty of statistics, data can only paint a partial portrait.
+This exclusive report goes further, revealing the joys, the frustrations and the inner thoughts of supply chain managers throughout the country.

 Click the links below for all of the MH&L 2017 Salary Survey information, including a slideshow, a collection of open-ended comments and special features focused on talent development.
 You'll also find links to previous Salary Survey, to get an idea of how much the industry has (or in some cases, hasn't) changed over the years.